Coupled system of electrons and exciton-polaritons: Screening, dynamical effects, and superconductivity: Spectrum of excitations and Eliashberg functions

 When we take into account dynamical screening effects, $\Pi_\mathrm{e}$ becomes frequency-dependent, hence $\tilde{v}_q^\mathrm{xx}$ and the Bogoliubov spectrum (\ref{Bog_disp}) become frequency-dependent, too.
 In this case, one obtains two solutions $i\omega_n=\omega_q^i$ of the dispersion equation.
 They correspond to the undamped upper ($i={\rm up}$) and lower ($i={\rm low}$) hybrid mode dispersions shown in Fig.~\ref{Fig_disp} by olive lines at the highest polariton densities $n_\mathrm{p}$.
 The lower hybrid mode becomes damped upon submerging into the single-particle continuum of electron-hole excitations in the 2DEG $\omega\leq(q^2+2qk_\mathrm{F})/2m$, which is marked by the shaded area in Fig.~\ref{Fig_disp}(a,b).
 In this regime the energy $\omega_q^\mathrm{low}$ of the damped mode is obtained by fitting the spectral density $-(1/\pi)\mathrm{Im}\,V_\mathrm{ee}(q,\omega+i\delta)$ with the Fano resonance line shape (see details discussed in a separate work \cite{inprep_letter}).
 In RPA we observe the same softening of the lower hybrid mode dispersion $\omega_q^\mathrm{low}$ due to the 2DEG-induced renormalization of exciton-exciton interaction as in TFA.
 The broadening of the lower hybrid mode inside the continuum is demonstrated in the insets of Fig.~\ref{Fig_disp} by overlaying the close-up view of its dispersion in the vicinity of the roton minimum on the spectral density $-(1/\pi)\mathrm{Im}\,V_\mathrm{ee}(q,\omega+i\delta)$.
 The dispersion of undamped bogolon calculated in TFA \cite{Cotlet} plotted in the same panels with star symbols demonstrates an upward energy shift.
 Note that in the QW-based case shown in Fig.~\ref{Fig_disp}(b), the lower hybrid mode is damped at all momenta.

 Formation of the roton minimum is an important phenomenon determining the system stability \cite{Shelykh} and significantly contributing to the electron pairing interaction \cite{Cotlet}.
+Similar roton enhancement of the fermion pairing was predicted for atomic Bose-Fermi mixtures \cite{Dutta}.
 The system is stable when the roton minimum energy is positive, and the instability occurs whenever $E_q^\mathrm{p}(i\omega_n=0)=0$ at finite $q$.
 In Fig.~\ref{Fig_phase} we show the phase diagrams with the regions of a stable uniform BEC of polaritons (below the phase boundary line) and some other symmetry-breaking phase (above the line) resulting from the roton instability, which can be a supersolid state or a density wave \cite{Bland,Hertkorn,supersolid}.
 In this figure, in addition to the aforementioned values of detuning $\delta$ used in our superconductivity calculations, we chose several different values to demonstrate that the instability is achievable at lower $n_\mathrm{p}$ as $\delta$ is increased, since the lower polaritons become more excitonic and hence stronger interacting with the electrons.
 Our calculations (see below) show that the Cooper pairing in the 2DEG occurs only in a close vicinity of the unstable region due to the dominating contribution of low-energy roton excitations to electron-electron attraction.